dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 ```

 > Note: Care should be taken to not change URLs that refer to files
-> in the master branch of other respositories that have not been updated
+> in the master branch of other repositories that have not been updated
 > to use `main`.

 #### Update: azure-pipelines.yml